-AREA II: MENTAL AND EMOTIONAL CAPACITY FOR PROFESSIONAL PERFORMANCE

-Expectations of having mental and emotion capacity for academic and professional performance are the extent to which students can demonstrate mature judgment, effectively use help for physical and emotional challenges that interfere with academic and professional performance and demonstrate the ability to deal with current life stressors using appropriate (and healthy) coping mechanisms.
+AREA II: MENTAL AND EMOTIONAL CAPACITY FOR PROFESSIONAL PERFORMANCE performance and demonstrate the ability to deal with current life stressors using appropriate (and healthy) coping mechanisms.
 These students handle stress effectively using suitable self-care and develop supportive relationships with colleagues, peers, and others.
 No student will be allowed to continue the program if personal situations: (a) compromise scholastic/academic performance or performance in the field; (b) interfere with professional judgment and behavior; (c) jeopardize the physical/emotional/mental safety or best interests of other students, faculty/staff, or clients; and/or (d) jeopardize the physical/emotional/mental safety of the student.